Clan lab drug raids: Auckland police seize firearms, stolen cars, cash

 Seven men and one woman have been arrested and charged, appearing in the Manukau District Court yesterday afternoon.
 They are due back in court later this month.

-As a result of the searches, police allege they found "two commercial clandestine laboratories" at a commercial property in Papakura and a residential address in Manurewa.
+National Organised Crime Group Detective Inspector Greg Cramer said police found "two commercial clandestine laboratories" at a commercial property in Papakura and a residential address in Manurewa.

-"A number of items associated with the manufacture of methamphetamine were also found at an address in St Johns," police say.
+"A number of items associated with the manufacture of methamphetamine were also found at an address in St Johns," Cramer said.

 "Firearms seized as part of the operation included a sawn-off shotgun, two high powered rifles and a pistol.
 Police also seized various types of ammunition.